grease-xmr/grease/docs/src/10_channel_design.typ

 == Overall design description

-Grease largely follows the MoNet@monet design, which is a payment channel protocol that uses a key escrow service (KES) to manage the funds in the channel.
+Grease largely follows the Monet@monet design, which is a payment channel protocol that uses a key escrow service (KES) to manage the funds in the channel.

-A grease payment channel is a 2-party bidirectional channel.
+A Grease payment channel is a 2-party bidirectional channel.
 The most common use case is in a multi-payment arrangement between a customer and a merchant, and so we will label the parties as such.

 To set up a new channel, the customer and merchant agree on the funds to be locked in the channel.
 It's usually all